RaulDa/CarND-Model-Predictive-Control-P10/README.md

 The goals / steps of this project are the following:

-* Implementation of the Model Predictive Control in C++ to control the actuator inputs of a car.
+* Implementation of the Model Predictive Control method in C++ to control the actuator inputs of a car.
 * Application of the method on the term-2 simulator -complete a whole lap successfully.

 [//]: # (Image References)